Detecting and Understanding Branching Frequency Changes in Process Models: Evaluation

 \subsection{Step 3: Detecting Change Points}

 Finally, the choice sequence is treated as input for Ruptures~\cite{Truong2020} to identify change points\footnote{In this study, we use Pelt as the search method, CostRbf as the cost function.
 The penalty value is set to 5.
 For details, please refer to \cite{Truong2020}.}.
 Two change points are detected in total, the first one is on Aug 31st, 2012, and the second one is on Apr 29th, 2013.
 A comprehensive result is presented in Fig.\ref{desk_results}.
-Before Aug 31st, 2012, The frequency of choosing "Require upgrade" after "Take in charge ticket" is very low (0.2\%).
-The frequency of skipping to "Resolve ticket" (78.2\%) is much higher than "Wait" (21.6\%).
-Between Aug 31st, 2012 and Apr 29th, 2013, the frequency of choosing "Require upgrade" is much higher than before (9.6\%), and the frequency of "wait" and skipping to "Resolve ticket" are almost the same (around 45\%).
-After the second drift on Apr 29th, 2013, the frequency of choosing "Require upgrade" almost remains unchanged, but the frequency of choosing "Wait" (64.3\%) is much higher than the frequency for choosing skipping to "Resolve ticket" (25.5\%).
+Before Aug 31st, 2012, The frequency of choosing ``Require upgrade" after ``Take in charge ticket" is very low (0.2\%).
+The frequency of skipping to ``Resolve ticket" (78.2\%) is much higher than ``Wait" (21.6\%).
+Between Aug 31st, 2012 and Apr 29th, 2013, the frequency of choosing ``Require upgrade" is much higher than before (9.6\%), and the frequency of ``wait" and skipping to ``Resolve ticket" are almost the same (around 45\%).
+After the second drift on Apr 29th, 2013, the frequency of choosing ``Require upgrade" almost remains unchanged, but the frequency of choosing ``Wait" (64.3\%) is much higher than the frequency for choosing skipping to ``Resolve ticket" (25.5\%).

-The first drift point we detected is conformed with the branching frequency change detected by \cite{Ostovar2020} \footnote{In \cite{Ostovar2020}, the drift is detected on Sep 11th, 2012.}.
-However, \cite{Ostovar2020} does not report the second frequency change we detect.
-Since the frequency change between "Wait" and skipping to "Resolve to ticket" is significant (the change is around 20\%), we believe the second drift point we find is correct.
+The first drift point is detected by both our method and \cite{Ostovar2020}\footnote{In \cite{Ostovar2020}, the drift is detected on Sep 11th, 2012.}.
+In addition, our method also reports one more frequency change point.
+Since the frequency change between ``Wait" and skipping to ``Resolve to ticket" is significant (the change is around 20\%), we believe the second drift point we find is correct.